ifesdjeen/ifesdjeen.github.com/articles/community_is_future.md

 and an amazing piece of tech, but in the end what matters is what people say to each other personally.

-I Don't want to mention any names here, but there're certain pieces of technology that have gotten a large attention mostly because they were making very bold claims, and despite the fact what they said wasn't entirely true, they got extremely successful and were fixing
+I don't want to mention any names here, but there're certain pieces of technology that have gotten a large attention mostly because they were making very bold claims, and despite the fact what they said wasn't entirely true, they got extremely successful and were fixing